-This is why interactions are so important for caregivers or parents.
-As your child grows and becomes more and more talkative, parents sometimes just need to take the time out and listen to them and acknowledge them and try to understand what their child is trying to say.
-We are so busy in our daily chores that sometimes when a child say “Mom” the mom replies “Honey can you give me a few minutes so I can wrap this up and then I will hear you out.”
-And if the child keeps coming back eventually parents get agitated or angry and instruct the child to listen to them and hold on.
-Let’s just take that time and look at our children and listen to what they have to say and engage in conversation with them.
+As your child grows and becomes more and more talkative, it is important for parents to practice active listening.
+With active listening, you take the time and listen to them, while acknowledge them and trying to understand what your child is trying to say.
+We are so busy in our daily chores that sometimes it’s difficult to listen.
+For example, when a child calls for “Mom.”
+The mom replies “Honey can you give me a few minutes so I can wrap this up and then I will hear you out.”
+The child keeps coming back and eventually the mom get agitated or angry and instruct the child to listen to them and hold on.
+When this situation happens multiple times, children feel like parents are not listening.

-Don’t look at your phone or device or TV as your child talks to you since you need to lead by example.
+- Go offline: Don’t look at your phone or device or TV as your child talks to you since you need to lead by example.